To draw one straight line segment at a time, use the Line tool.

 The Brush Tool allows you to custom-define a brush by setting parameters of the brush such as shape and angle.
 This enables you to create natural artwork in your projects by customizing the brush tool to suit your drawing needs.
 You can choose, edit and create a custom brush in Animate through the Property Inspector, when the brush tool is selected in the toolbox.
 To learn how to create, edit, and delete custom brushes, see Custom Brushes.

-Import new Art Brushes from CC Libraries
+Import new Vector Brushes from CC Libraries

-You can import new Art Brushes to your Animate document using the CC Libraries in addition to the Art brush presets available by default.
-To add a new Art Brush, open the CC libraries panel and just click on any of the supported brushes.
+You can import new Art and Pattern Brushes to your Animate document using the CC Libraries in addition to the brush presets available by default.
+To add a new Art or Pattern Brush, open the CC libraries panel and just click on any of the supported brushes.
 (Animate currently supports only Illustrator brushes from CC Libraries.)
 For adding new brushes to your CC Library, you can use the Brush App for Android and iOS.
 Clicking on a brush in CC Library adds it to both the global Brush Library panel and the current document.

 The Edit Brush icon launches the Brush editing dialog box for the selected brush.
 If you select an Art Brush for editing, the Art Brush Options dialog box appears.
 You can modify properties such as brush direction, scaling preferences, and overlap preference, and apply the changes to the existing strokes.